 An additional $4 million has been raised from other donors, leaving approximately $8 million remaining to fully fund the expected cost of $39 million.
-The architectural firms Office 52 and Rowell Brokaw have been engaged to design the 65,000-square-foot building (see preceding story) and the project is on track for groundbreaking this year.
+The architectural firms Office 52 and Rowell Brokaw have been engaged to design the building and the project is on track for groundbreaking this year.

 “The family is very excited about the plans and how well things are moving along,” said Amy.
 “My parents certainly believe that higher education is the gateway to a great future, and this building will bring so many stakeholders together to help students be successful.”